-Social Security and the employer share maternity payments; Social Security pays 75%, the employer pays 25%.
+Social Security and the employer share maternity payments; Social Security pays 75% and the employer pays 25%.
 Ten days are added for additional births.

-Depending on collective agreement/employment contract terms, an employee may be allowed additional leave types, on approved between the employer and employee, for the following:
+Depending on collective agreement/employment contract terms, an employee may be allowed additional leave types if approved between the employer and employee for the following:

 - Bereavement leave: employees who have suffered the loss of an immediate family member are entitled to up to 3 days of paid bereavement leave.

 - Childcare leave: employees are entitled to 25 days of leave should their child be hospitalized.

 - Adoption leave: employers must grant adoptive parents 15 days of paid leave of absence from the date the child is legally delivered to them.